Automorphic form twisted Shintani zeta functions over number fields: Introduction

 \

 It is clear that this papers owes a great deal to Wright \cite{W}, Hough \cite{Bob1, Bob2}, and Hough-Lee \cite{Bob-L}.
 We have benefited from extensive conversations with Robert Hough, Takashi Taniguchi, and Frank Thorne.
+We also benefited from comments from an anonymous referee.
 The first author is partially supported by a research grant from the Texas Christian University and the second author is partially supported by a collaboration grant from the Simons Foundation.